gbyat/we-spamfighter/README.md

 - **Enable Heuristic Detection**: Use local spam detection (works without OpenAI)
 - **Heuristic Spam Threshold**: Threshold for heuristic detection (0.0 - 1.0, default: 0.6)
-- **Disable Link Check**: Option to disable suspicious link detection
+- **Enable Link Check**: Enable suspicious link detection (enabled by default when heuristic detection is active)
-- **Disable Character Pattern Check**: Option to disable character pattern detection
+- **Enable Character Pattern Check**: Enable character pattern detection (enabled by default when heuristic detection is active)
-- **Disable Spam Phrase Check**: Option to disable known spam phrase detection
+- **Enable Spam Phrase Check**: Enable known spam phrase detection (enabled by default when heuristic detection is active)
-- **Disable Email Pattern Check**: Option to disable email pattern detection
+- **Enable Email Pattern Check**: Enable email pattern detection (enabled by default when heuristic detection is active)
+- **Enable Referrer Check**: Enable referrer analysis (missing or suspicious referrer detection, enabled by default when heuristic detection is active)
+- **Enable User Agent Check**: Enable user agent analysis (bot and suspicious user agent detection, enabled by default when heuristic detection is active)
+- **Enable Content Length Check**: Enable content length analysis (very short or extremely long content, enabled by default when heuristic detection is active)
+- **Enable Mixed Script Check**: Enable mixed script detection (different character sets like Cyrillic + Latin, enabled by default when heuristic detection is active)
+- **Enable Unicode Anomalies Check**: Enable Unicode anomalies detection (zero-width characters, control characters, homoglyphs, enabled by default when heuristic detection is active)
+- **Enable Numbers/Letters Only Check**: Enable detection of content containing only numbers or only letters (enabled by default when heuristic detection is active)
+- **Enable IP Address in Content Check**: Enable detection of IP addresses in content (not in URLs, enabled by default when heuristic detection is active)

+**Note**: When you enable Heuristic Detection, all individual checks are automatically activated by default.
+You can disable specific checks if needed.
+When Heuristic Detection is disabled, all checks are automatically deactivated as well.

 #### OpenAI Tab